 It might be a great hassle to remove the Ingrown Hair On Vagina if you chose to do so (literally).
-Ingrown hairs are a typical side effect of hair removal, and because pubic hair is thicker and curlier than hair elsewhere on the body, it has a tendency to grow back into the skin when it grows.
+Ingrown hairs are a typical side effect of hair removal, and because pubic hair is thicker and curlier than hair elsewhere on the body, it tends to grow back into the skin when it grows.

 “An ingrown hair is a hair that grows into the skin rather than out,” explains Anna Karp, DO, “and is especially common in the bikini area where the hair is coarser.”
 “This can be caused by a hair curling back in and re-entering the skin, or by a hair becoming caught on its way out.
 As a result, your body produces a red, uncomfortable bump that appears like a pimple.”

-Learn how to avoid and cure this unwelcome but all-too-common side effect of hair removal treatments for Ingrown Hair On Vagina.\
+Learn how to avoid and cure this unwelcome but all-too-common side effect of hair removal treatments for Ingrown Hair In the Vagina.

 8 Best Tips To Get Rid Of Ingrown Hair On Vagina

 Because it’s quick and easy, shaving is one of the most popular procedures for this zone.
 Hair has a tapered edge, which means that the thickness of the hair progressively reduces toward the end, similar to the shape of a blade of grass or a sword.

 Hair is clipped with sharp edges when it is shaved.
 The hair can easily pierce the skin and grow back into it because of the sharp edge.
 “It’s crucial to use a sharp blade and shaving cream when shaving to avoid Ingrown Hair On Vagina because you’ll cause the least amount of skin irritation this way,” Karp adds.

 Before and after shaving, exfoliate your skin